Lauri1010/myyframework/README.md

 # myyframework
 php framework with advanced sql generation capabilities.
-With myyFramework you can make complex sql easily and fast and develop using a modular design with "get only what you need"
+With myyFramework you can make complex sql easily and fast and develop using a modular design with "get only what you need".
+Note: this this is currently a work in progress, see below for details for participation in the project.

 ## To get started:
 1. Create a database (using heidi sql for instance) in mysql.